RDFLib/prez/README.md

 ## Contributing

-We love contributions to this tool and encourage you to create Issues in this repositories Issue Tracker as well as submitting Pull Requests with your own updates.
+We love contributions to this tool and encourage you to create Issues in this repository's Issue Tracker or to submit a Pull Requests!

 ## License